-More than an event, The Global Summit delivers a whole system approach to a sustainable world.
+More than an event, The Global Summit delivers a year-round, whole system approach to a sustainable world.

 Applying advances in technology to empower all voices to be heard, The Global Summit crosses cultural, geographic and ideological boundaries to provide a citizen driven platform that honors indigenous knowledge – and respects all life.

 Autonomous, free from religious, political or any other agenda, it is facilitated by California based for-impact organization, Empowerment WORKS, and brought to life by a diverse community of volunteers and cross-sector Partners in Empowerment.